FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Do you know what that feeling is?
 Creeping up your spine?
-Pushing through your pores and clouding your better judgement?
-That’s World Cup Fever, friend.
+Pushing through your pores and clouding your better judgment?
+That’s World Cup Fever, the friend.

 Peru